dkarlovi/srt11/README.md

     merge_lines_threshold_ms: 50
     models:
         # use by adding [Joe] in front of the text
-        # or ass the first comment in VTT subtitles
+        # or as the first comment in VTT subtitles
         Joe:
             model: "joe_model_id"
             name: "Joe"